 - -Overview

-- Innovation at SP Energy Networks

 - Innovation case studies

-- -Sharing knowledge
+- Sharing knowledge

 Overview

 We have a strong commitment to investing in innovation for the future, backed up by a track record of innovative projects and direct applications.

 In the first two years of DPCR5 we have invested over £5m through the Innovation Funding Incentive (IFI) and Low Carbon Network Fund (LCNF).
 This has been leveraged against other funding sources, to generate a total value of research, development and demonstration in the order of £24m.
 Thanks to this investment, a number of our projects have been developed into solutions that are already being deployed as part of business as usual, while we have other projects that will be in a position to be applied in the ED1 timeframe: